mjskay/ggdist/README.md

 Installation
 ------------

+`tidybayes` is not yet on CRAN, but I am in the process of preparing a CRAN submission.
+You can track progress towards the CRAN submission at the [CRAN Milestone](https://github.com/mjskay/tidybayes/milestone/1).

-You can install the latest development version from GitHub with these R commands:
+In the mean time, you can install the latest development version from GitHub with these R commands:

 ``` r
 install.packages("devtools")